arundhati08mishra/Python-practice/README.md

 # Python-practice
 Questions from different coding platforms with comments for explanation.
+One problem everyday.
 Starting from easy ones.